 Gulf Coast State College supports an inclusive learning environment and is committed to providing equal access for all students.
 This applies not only within the classroom setting, but within the design and quality of the website(s) used by the Instructor.
 If there are aspects of the instruction or design of this course that hinder your full participation, reasonable accommodations can be arranged.
-Prior to receiving accommodations, students must register with Student Accessibility Resources.
+Prior to receiving accommodations, you will need to register with STUDENT ACCESSIBILITY RESOURCES.
 Appropriate academic accommodations will be determined based on the documented needs of the student.
 For information regarding the registration process, email sar@gulfcoast.edu or call 850-747-3243.
 Once registered, students should schedule an appointment with the professor as early in the semester as possible to share the verification form and make appropriate arrangements.